s8aH/DeepLiDAR-VisionAssist/README.md

 - Optimized for **mobility applications on iOS** with LiDAR (e.g., iPhone Pro series)
 - Integrated **gTTS-based audio feedback** for enhanced accessibility
 - Evaluation includes 2D, BEV, and 3D metrics with orientation accuracy (AOS)

 ---

-## 🙏 Acknowledgements

-- This project builds on the [PointPillars implementation by zhulf0804](https://github.com/zhulf0804/PointPillars).

----